helen1806/Shipment_quality_pipeline/README.md

 <!-- Future Enhancements-->
 ## Future Enhancements

+- [ ] **User Authentication**
+  -Users can login/signup and each dataset uploaded is linked along with UserID

 - [ ] **AI-Powered Data Extraction**
   - Extract structured tables from PDFs and unstructured files
   - Automatically convert them into clean datasets suitable for processing